FujiwaraTakuya/Fujis-Endosoma/Endosoma/Pokemon TD6 Moves.md

 - Thunderous Kick -  The user overwhelms a target within 20ft with lightning-like movement before delivering a powerful kick that deals 5 Physical Fighting Damage and lowers their Physical Defence by -1.

-- Triple Arrows - The user performs an axe kick before firing 3 arrows at a Target within 15ft with a Standard Test, dealing a total of 5 Physical Fighting Damage; for every 6 rolled during the Test, the damage of this move is increased by 5 Physical Fighting Damage, and if the Move hits, rolling a d4, one of 4 thing can happen: 1 does nothing, 2 lowers the Target's Physical Defence by -1, 3 causes the Target to Flinch, and 4 rerolls the dice until a different result is given.
+- Triple Arrows - The user performs an axe kick before firing 3 arrows at a Target within 15ft with a Standard Test, dealing a total of 5 Physical Fighting Damage; this Move can Crit, each hit Crits individually, and if the Move hits, rolling a d4, one of 4 thing can happen: 1 does nothing, 2 lowers the Target's Physical Defence by -1, 3 causes the Target to Flinch, and 4 rerolls the dice until a different result is given.

 - Collision Course - The user transforms and crashes into the ground in an area within line of sight with a Standard Test, causing a massive prehistoric explosion within a 20ft radius around them that deals 5 Physical Fighting Damage; if the move is super effective, the total damage after multiplying by super effectiveness against a target normally is then multiplied by 2x again; if the move fails, the damage prior to Type-effectiveness is halved and must now roll 2 d12s to see where their new destination lands on the map with 6 and 7 placing them in a spot around their target.